Topics in String Theory and Quantum Gravity

 where $Z$ is a fiber space with base $P$ and fiber $M_{2n}$, and $V$ is the vector bundle.
-In the case in which we are dealing with pure gravity, $V$ is of purely geometrical origin; for example for a spin-$\frac{1}{2}$ fermion $V=0$ and for a Rarita-Schwinger field $V=TM_{2n}$, the tangent bundle of $M_{2n}$.
+In the case of pure gravity, $V$ is of geometric origin: e.g.,~$V=0$ for a spin-$\frac{1}{2}$ fermion $V=0$ and $V=TM_{2n}$, the tangent bundle of $M_{2n}$ for a Rarita-Schwinger field.
 In the case of mixed anomalies $V$ also contains the gauge bundle.
-In fact, when we made the computation of gauge anomalies, we used a version of the Atiyah-Singer index theorem for a family of operators with $M_{2n}=S^{2n}$, $P=S^{2}$ and the vector bundle was constructed using the gauge transformation $g(\theta,x)$.
+Actually, our calculation of the gauge anomalies presented above used a version of the Atiyah-Singer index theorem for a family of operators, where~$M_{2n}=S^{2n}$,~$P=S^{2}$, and the vector bundle was constructed using the gauge transformation~$g(\theta,x)$.

-When the theory we are interested in is in presence of a gravitational field, we have to be sure that the quantum theory is invariant under the symmetries of the classical theory, i.e., coordinate diffeomorphisms and local Lorentz transformations.
-In principle, we then may expect two kind of anomalies, Einstein anomalies and Lorentz anomalies.
-In the first case the breakdown of diffeomorphism invariance is translated into a non-conservation of the energy-momentum tensor
+We now turn to gravitational anomalies.
+In presence of gravity, we have to make sure that the quantum theory is invariant under such classical symmetries as coordinate diffeomorphisms and local Lorentz transformations.
+In principle, we then may expect Einstein and Lorentz anomalies.
+In the first case a breakdown of diffeomorphism invariance leads to a non-conservation of the energy-momentum tensor